pypa/cibuildwheel/docs/options.md

                         machine, and note that this script is going to automatically install MacPython on your system, so don't run on your development machine.
 For "windows", you need to run in Windows, and it will build and test for all versions of Python.
 Default: auto.
   --archs ARCHS         Comma-separated list of CPU architectures to build
                         for.
 When set to 'auto', builds the architectures natively supported on this machine.
 Set this option to build an architecture via emulation, for example, using binfmt_misc and QEMU.
 Default: auto.
-Choices: auto, auto64, auto32, native, all, x86_64, i686, aarch64, ppc64le, s390x, universal2, arm64, x86, AMD64 --output-dir OUTPUT_DIR
+Choices: auto, auto64, auto32, native, all, x86_64, i686, aarch64, ppc64le, s390x, universal2, arm64, x86,
+                        AMD64
+  --output-dir OUTPUT_DIR
                         Destination folder for the wheels.
-  --print-build-identifiers
+  --config-file CONFIG_FILE
+                        TOML config file for cibuildwheel; usually
+                        pyproject.toml, but can be overridden with this option.
+Use {package} for the package directory --print-build-identifiers
                         Print the build identifiers matched by the current invocation and exit.
   --allow-empty         Do not report an error code if the build does not
                         match any wheels.
   --prerelease-pythons  Enable pre-release Python versions if available.

+Most options are supplied via environment variables or in --config-file (pyproject.toml usually).
+See https://github.com/pypa/cibuildwheel#options for info.
 ```

 <style>